 - Samsung flagships aren’t getting much LineageOS love over past few years

 - Stock UI-featuring handsets like those of Motorola, OnePlus, Nokia, etc. stand great chance to be the first devices to run LineageOS 16 ROM

 Nonetheless, LineageOS 15.1 is already at an impressive total of more than 250+ devices for over 20 different Android OEMs.
-The list already covers the popular devices from OnePlus, with every single device on the Chinese company’s roster is covered already – OnePlus One, OnePlus X, OnePlus 2, OnePlus 3/3T and OnePlus 5/5T as well.
+The list already covers popular devices from OnePlus, Google, Samsung, Sony, LG, Xiaomi, Huawei, and Motorola, among others.